LISPPI/lisppi-egl/README.md

 ```
 The visual noise of display-ids, display handles, config and context handles is eliminated (unless required, of course).

+EGL constants are kept in `EGL-` package, to be used like `egl-:red-size`.

 ## Examples

 DISPMANX-only test pattern: